nnirror/facet/README.md

 	- example:
 		- `$('example').from([1,2,3,4]);`
 ---
-- **image** ( _filepath_, _samplesPerColumn_ = sample_rate / 10, _minimumFrequency_ = 20, _maximumFrequency_ = sample_rate / 2 )
+- **image** ( _filepath_, _columnsPerSecond_ = 512, _minimumFrequency_ = 20, _maximumFrequency_ = sample_rate / 2 )
-	- transposes an image onto the audio spectrum by generating a sine wave lasting for `samplesPerColumn` samples for every pixel in the image, starting with the left-most column and moving rightwards.
+	- transposes an image into audio by superposing sine waves across the audio spectrum, with one sine wave for each row of pixels in the image.
+The amplitudes of each sine wave are modulated by the corresponding brightness of each pixel in the image, producing an analog of the image in the audio spectrum.
-	- the lowest pixels in the image correspond to the lowest frequencies in the output.
-Conversely, the highest pixels in the image correspond to the highest frequencies in the output.
+	- the lowest pixels in the image correspond to the lowest frequencies in the output, and the highest pixels in the image correspond to the highest frequencies in the output.
-	- the default `samplesPerColumn` value of 10 means that each second of audio will contain 10 columns of pixels.
-This value can be larger or smaller, but keep in mind that as this value increases, the file will take more time to generate.
+	- the default `columnsPerSecond` value of 512 means that each second of audio will contain 512 columns of pixels.
+This value can be larger or smaller, but keep in mind that as this value decreases, the file will take more time to generate.
+This method can be CPU intensive and works best with smaller image files or larger `columnsPerSecond values`.
-	- This method is CPU intensive and works best with smaller image files.
+	- since pixel brightness corresponds with loudness, images with dark backgrounds and high contrast will produce clearer tones.
 	- This method currently only works with JPEG files, and sometimes even certain JPEG files won't work.
 (I have submitted a GitHub issue: https://github.com/revisitors/readimage/issues/4) Re-saving the JPEG files in GIMP seems to create files that the middleware this method uses can parse correctly.
 	- the `minimumFrequency` and `maximumFrequency` values control the range of frequencies that the pixels will map onto.
 	- output range is from -1 - 1.